 Try something different

 Fed up of the same old Christmas meats?
 Why not give a nut roast or mushroom wellington a whirl?
 The vegetarian and vegan food markets are constantly evolving, and you’ll be spoilt for choice in the supermarkets.
 Or you could check out online recipes and make your own.
-Check out Deliciously Ella’s latest recipe ideas!
+Need inspiration?
+Look up Zanna van Dijk's festive vegan desserts!

 Sit back, eat, drink and be merry with a clear conscious!
 Wishing you all a very happy Christmas from all at Compassion in World Farming.